 The main camping area is in the open with scattered brush, and in forest edges.
 You can car camp, or walk your gear a short distance to get away from vehicles into the main walk-in camping area.
 We have several main fire areas to circle up together, and ask that there be no other campfires unless it has been recently raining.

 Swimming and wading is only allowed along the shoreline by the Thermalito Irrigation District.
 There is also a creek open to unlimited swimming.
 Please no soaps in the creek or lake.
 There is no boating on the lake.
 Bring your fishing license for trout and bass.

-We will have a first aid station.
+We will have a first aid and wellness station.
 It is provided for what you cannot take care of yourself; please bring a first aid kit.
 At orientation we will discuss responsibility and safety for you and your kids.

 Welcome to All